educational-resources-and-services/bibletags-widget/README.md

 ## Roadmap

-* getCorrespondingVerseLocations
+* getCorrespondingVerseLocations + splitVerseIntoWords
-  * Look in graphql regarding this - I remember thinking through verse reference between the translation and original text quite a bit in setting this up.
+  * Get preload working with verse content.
-* splitPlainTextVerseIntoWords
+  * Make promises an option in addition to callbacks?
 * Ability to send in English verse in plaintext
 * Send in multiple versions
 * Get Greek NT working